 Don't buy from Icelandic whalers

-In response to pressure from concerned citizens, the EU, its 28 Member States and the governments of the United States, Australia, Brazil, Israel, New Zealand, Mexico and Monaco, have issued a formal diplomatic protest against Iceland's whaling and commercial trade.
+In response to pressure from concerned citizens, the EU, its 28 Member States and the governments of the United States, Australia, Brazil, Israel, New Zealand, Mexico and Monaco, issued a formal diplomatic protest against Iceland's whaling and commercial trade on September 15, 2014.

 By the 1980s, whale populations had been decimated by over-hunting.
 In response, the International Whaling Commission (IWC) imposed a ban on commercial whaling in 1982, which went into effect in 1986.
-Most countries complied with the ban, but Iceland returned to commercial whaling in 2006 and since then has killed 414 endangered fin whales and 430 minke whales (331 for commercial purposes and 99 for scientific "research").
-In December 2013, the government of Iceland issued a new five-year quota for fins and minkes, under which it could slaughter nearly 2,000 whales.
+Most countries complied with the ban, but Iceland returned to commercial whaling in 2006 and since then has killed more than 1,000 whales.
+In December 2013, the government of Iceland issued a new five-year quota for fins and minkes, under which it approved the slaughter ofnearly 2,000 whales.

 Iceland's domestic market for whale products is small; it exports most of the whale meat and blubber to Japan, defying another international treaty—the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which bans international commercial trade in whale products.

-In Europe, conservation and animal protection NGOs have been encouraging the public not to buy fish from whalers, putting pressure on fish suppliers and retailers to ensure they do not source from Icelandic companies linked to whaling.
-We are now extending this campaign to the United States.
+In Europe and North America, conservation and animal protection NGOs have been encouraging the public not to buy fish from whalers, putting pressure on fish suppliers and retailers to ensure they do not source from Icelandic companies linked to whaling.

 Which Icelandic companies are tied to whaling?

-The Hvalur hf company has killed 414 endangered fin whales since 2006 and shipped nearly 3,000 metric tons of fin whale meat, blubber and other products to Japan.
+The Hvalur hf company has killed more than 500 endangered fin whales since 2006 and shipped over 5,000 metric tons of fin whale meat, blubber and other products to Japan.
 In addition to being used in sushi or soups, some of the meat from this magnificent—and endangered—species is used as dog treats.

 Individuals and companies that are invested in several Hvalur Group subsidiaries control the majority of shares in HB Grandi, Iceland's leading seafood company.
 In addition, individuals that manage Hvalur Group companies are also key players in HB Grandi's corporate leadership.
 Kristján Loftsson, who partly owns and manages Hvalur, is the chairman of the board of HB Grandi.